Skip to Content

 What’s the weather in Santa Cruz Tenerife?

-It’s worth knowing that there are a range of microclimates within Tenerife, with the warmest, driest weather being experienced on the beaches of the arid south coast.
+It’s worth knowing that there are a range of microclimates within Tenerife.
+The warmest, driest weather is experienced on the beaches of the arid south coast.
 In the centre of the island, such as the Teide National Park and the heritage town of La Laguna, the higher altitude means that it’s quite a few degrees cooler, which can be a shock if you arrive in shorts from the coast!

 Santa Cruz is generally regarded in having year round warm weather, due to being close to the sea, although like all of the north of Tenerife the city receives more rain than the south in the winter.